January 2024 News

 Trip Maps

 I've updated all of the existing maps on trip reports that have directions - which took some time.
-These trips now have maps embedded directly on the page instead of a static image.
-The maps are interactive - you can zoom in and out, export them, etc. I'm still going through old posts and adding maps and directions as I have time.
+I'm still going through old posts and adding maps and directions as I have time.

 Site updates

-The layout and features of a few pages have been updated.
-The Trips page is an example, which now shows the post count for each region.
+A few pages' layouts and features have been updated.
+The Trips page, for example, now shows the post count for each region.

 New Trips